sekulovskin/bgmElicit/README.md

-# llmBgmElicit
+# bgmElicit

 NOTE: This package is still in development and a paper is in preparation.

-The package `llmBgmElicit` provides tools to elicit prior edge inclusion probabilities using Large Language Models (LLMs) for analyzing Markov random field graphical models within the Bayesian graphical modeling (BGM) framework.
+The package `bgmElicit` provides tools to elicit prior edge inclusion probabilities using Large Language Models (LLMs) for analyzing Markov random field graphical models within the Bayesian graphical modeling (BGM) framework.
 Currently, the package supports models provided by OpenAI.
 The elicited